ocaml/odoc/README.md

 javascript, is the one compatible with odoc, and the `marshal` for most other uses.

-The used to be a third format : `ancient`.
+There is a third format : `ancient`, that is only available if the `ancient` package is installed.
 It is more complicated than the other two, you can read on it [here](https://github.com/UnixJunkie/ocaml-ancient).
-It is used for the [online](https://doc.sherlocode.com) version of sherlodoc.
-We might bring it back with some dune magic (as some sort of optionnal dependency, it is not compatible with OCaml 5).
+It is used for the [online](https://doc.sherlocode.com) version of sherlodoc, and is a mandatory dependency of the `sherlodoc-www` package.

 The `-o` option is the filename of the output.